-The JavaScript TRIM function is a String function used to remove the empty spaces from both the Right-hand side and Left-hand side of a string.
-The syntax of the string Trim function in JavaScript Programming Language is
+The JavaScript trim function is a String function used to remove the empty spaces from both the Right-hand side and Left-hand side.
+The syntax of the JavaScript Trim string function to remove leading and trailing whitespaces is

 String_Object.trim()

-The following set of examples will help you understand how to use a string trim function to trim extra spaces.
+The following examples will help you understand how to use a trim function to remove whitespace characters or extra spaces from the original string.

 var Str1 = " Tutorial Gateway ";